arthurteisseire-epitech/string_ext/rules.md

 	All commits MUST be according to the next : [<char>]<header> -- <description>{ : fixed}

 	<char> :
-		- '+' for addition	//if a function it implicitly means that the UT too, there's no need to precise it
+		- '+' for addition	//if a function is added it implicitly means that the UT too, there's no need to precise it
 		- '-' for deletion
 		- '*' for modification
 	<header> : doesn't normally begins with a capital letter except for special cases